Swetabh333/git-profiles/README.md

 # Git Profiles

 This is a shell script to manage git profiles on a single device.
-To avoid switching between work and personal git accounts.
+To avoid switching between work and personal git accounts manually everytime.

 ## Usage